hms-dbmi/pic-sure-all-in-one/README.md

 release tuple, the check stops before migrations and prints the required commit.
 Install that exact revision with `sudo ./update-jenkins.sh --aio-ref <40-character-AIO-commit>`, then rerun `Check For Updates`.
 A non-Git package must contain the same reviewed workflow files; reinstall the package for the required AIO commit if its fingerprint differs.
+An exact-ref update records the current update branch and checks out the commit on the managed `picsure-aio-release-pin` branch.
+The next normal update restores the recorded branch and performs a fast-forward-only pull.
+Git failures stop the script before Jenkins is stopped or any jobs are replaced.

 A backup of your jenkins home can be found here: `"$DOCKER_CONFIG_DIR"/jenkins_home_bak/`